streamwall/streamwall/README.md

 npm start -- --config="../streamwall.json"
 ```

-See `config.example.toml` for an example.
+See `example.config.toml` for an example.

 ## Data sources

 Streamwall can load stream data from both JSON APIs and TOML files.
-Data sources can be specified in a config file (see `config.example.toml` for an example) or the command line:
+Data sources can be specified in a config file (see `example.config.toml` for an example) or the command line:

 ```
 npm start -- --data.json-url="https://your-site/api/streams.json" --data.toml-file="./streams.toml"